Isaac Carpenter (drummer)

 Isaac Heath Carpenter (born August 29, 1979) is an American musician, producer, and audio engineer.
-He is best known as the current drummer for Guns N' Roses, following a decade-long stint with Awolnation.
+He is the current drummer for Guns N' Roses since 2025, following a decade-long stint with Awolnation.
 He is also the former drummer for the alternative rock group Gosling as well as its previous incarnation Loudermilk.
 He previously played with Duff McKagan's Loaded as well as Adam Lambert's live band and he has performed and/or recorded with The Exies, Ours, Seaspin, Black Lab, Marion Raven, Tyga and Unified Theory among others.

 Biography

 Loudermilk & Gosling (1995-2006)

 In 1995, friends Davey Ingersoll (vocals, guitar), Mark Watrous (guitar), Shane Middleton (bass) and Carpenter formed the hard rock quartet Loudermilk in the Tri-Cities of Washington.
 Initially formed as a Guns N' Roses cover band, with the name .22s and Tulips, in high school, they released their own independent album, Man with Gun Kills Three! in 1998.
 American Recordings heard a demo of theirs and subsequently signed them.
 However, despite touring with famous bands such as Mötley Crüe and Megadeth, they were dropped from the label.
 DreamWorks Records signed them in early 2002.
 Several months later, they recorded and released their first official major label album, The Red Record.